Godfrey recognized as the 2021 recipient of U-M’s President’s Award for Distinguished Service in International Education

 Please submit a minimum of 500 words and a maximum of 600 words describing how the nominee has demonstrated some or all of the following:

 - Sustained commitment and dedication to international education for U-M students (e.g. education abroad, international student support, global learning programs on campus, institutional partnerships, intensive language programs, etc.).

-- Specific accomplishments in the field of international education, e.g. successful program development, significant impact on U-M student participation, relevant research and publications, or curricular innovation.
+- Specific accomplishments in U-M international education, e.g. successful program development, significant impact on U-M student participation, or curricular innovation for global learning.

 - Leadership in the field of international education, either on campus or beyond.